You are here

 Measurement of border times for air cargo

-The time that air cargo spends at the borders for import procedures can be estimated based by measuring the time gap between the arrival of the cargo by air at the destination until the handover of the cargo to the consignee.
-IATA has carried out analysis of millions of shipments provided by Cargo IQ members in order to provide a global and regional snapshot of the time air cargo spends at the borders.
+The time that air cargo spends at the borders for imports procedures can be estimated based by measuring the time gap between the arrival of the cargo by air at the destination until the handover of the cargo to the consignee.
+IATA has carried out analysis of millions of shipments provided by Cargo iQ members in order to provide a global and regional snapshot of the time air cargo spends at the borders.
 The latest reports can be found below:

 What is IATA doing to facilitate trade?

 The tight connection between the global economy and the aviation industry is the reason why IATA is actively involved in promoting trade facilitation, and proactively supporting the implementation of the WTO Trade Facilitation Agreement (TFA).
-Several IATA projects are tightly linked to the TFA’s objectives and directly relate to some of its provisions, like:
+Several IATA projects and initiatives are tightly linked to the TFA’s objectives and directly relate to some of its provisions, like:

-- e-Freight, a project created with the aim to take the paper out of air cargo and replace it with the exchange of electronic data and messages, reducing waiting times and processing costs at borders and airports
+- E-Freight, a project created with the aim to take the paper out of air cargo and replace it with the exchange of electronic data and messages, reducing waiting times and processing costs at borders and airports

-- Contribution, with the World Bank, to a diagnostic relating to the implementation of article 7 of the TFA in two Central American countries in early 2016
+- Contribution with the World Bank, to a diagnostic relating to the implementation of article 7 of the TFA in two Central American countries in early 2016